manuel-serrano/hop-tutorials/pipo/README.md

 This tutorial shows how to exchange information between servers and clients.
-The example uses a bi-directional communication.
+The example uses a bi-directional communications.
 Clients notify their server when their ping pong pad moves.
 Servers notify clients when the ball moves.